-He joined the Department of Aerospace, Mechanical and Electronic Engineering at IT Carlow in 2015 as Assistant Lecturer in Aerospace Engineering and is a member of the EngCORE research unit.
+He joined the Department of Aerospace, Mechanical and Electronic Engineering at SETU Carlow in 2015 as Assistant Lecturer in Aerospace Engineering and is a member of the EngCORE research unit.

 His research interests involve design of test rigs, rain erosion of aircraft materials, cavitation erosion, erosion resistant coatings and renewable energies (wind turbine blades).

 Peer Reviewed Journal Articles